kaushikanshul/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 2&3.
-Impute the missing data and create a new dataset
+Impute the missing data and create a new dataset.

+**Imputation Strategy** - The missing values in an interval are replaced by the mean of all the non-NA values in the given interval.

 ```r
 library(plyr)